 Uncertain global economic conditions, including the impact of inflationary pressure and general economic slowdowns across the global economy, may have an adverse impact on our business in the form of lower volumes sold due to weakened demand, unfavorable changes in product price/mix, or lower profit margins.
 For example, in the past, global economic downturns have adversely impacted some of our customers and end-users, such as food processors, distributors, supermarket retailers, restaurants, industrial manufacturers, retail establishments, business service contractors and e-commerce and mail order fulfillment firms, and other end-users that are particularly sensitive to business and consumer spending.
-Additionally, in 2022, widespread inflationary pressures were experienced across global economies, resulting in higher costs for our raw materials, non-material cost components and labor.
+Additionally, in 2022, widespread inflationary pressures were experienced across global economies.
+Our production levels and inventory management goals for our products are based on estimates of demand, taking into account production capacity, timing of shipments and inventory levels.
+If market conditions change, resulting in higher costs us overestimating or underestimating demand for any of our raw materials, non-material cost components products during a given season, we may not maintain appropriate inventory levels, which could materially and labor adversely affect our business, financial condition and results of operation.